system-zero/system-zero/data/docs/la.md

 do { block } while (condition)

-# The `break` keyword breaks out of a loop, while the `continue` keyword
-# continues with the next iteration.
+ - the `break` keyword breaks out of a loop while the `continue` keyword continues with the next iteration.

 # Constant types (those types can not be reassigned)